Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 People spend more money today on personal appearance than they did in 1970 – just from looking at market statistics on hair care.

-In 1970, a female “Baby Boomer” spent about $50 per year on cosmetics (about $400 today after inflation), and a similar amount on hair care and fitness gyms and programs were mostly non-existent.
-The growth of fitness gyms didn’t really start until the 1980s and later.
+- In 1970, a female “Baby Boomer” spent about $50 per year on cosmetics (about $400 today after inflation), and a similar amount on hair care.
+Fitness gyms and exercise programs were mostly non-existent until the 1980s.
+The growth of fitness gyms began in the 1980s.
 In inflation adjusted terms, a female “Boomer” may have spent up to about $800/year on cosmetics and hair care/salons.

 Women and Hair Color